MO-RISE/brefv/README.md

 # brefv

-A public message set aimed at nautical usecases maintained by Maritime Operations - RISE.
+A public message set aimed at maritime usecases maintained by Maritime Operations - RISE.

 ## odvd-format
 TODO: describe and argue for why